FDio/csit/resources/libraries/bash/entry/tox/README.txt

 This directory contains tox scripts and other files they need.
 Generally, a tox script is either a checker (suitable for automated verify) or a fixer (manually started, risky as uncommitted edits can be lost).

+In the tox verify job we want to avoid running fixers, as they can affect what other checkers see
+(e.g. autogen fixer could add more too long lines).
+That is why we keep fixers separate from checkers in principle, even for fairly safe tasks (e.g. bumping copyright years).

 Each tox script is assumed to be run from tox, when working directory is set to ${CSIT_DIR}.